 I’m a little too lazy and disorganized to use coupons on a regular basis.
-Factor in that you have to pay real money for the Chinook Book before seeing any savings and it must be pretty terrific before I’ll take a chance.
-Well, this is my third year with the artist formerly known as the Eco Metro Guide, and I’m loving it.
-But before I can fully recommend it, I have to offer up some tips and caveats.
+Factor in that you have to pay $20 for the Chinook Book (or $25 if you combine the paper with the app; $15 for just the app) before seeing any savings and it must be pretty terrific before I’ll take a chance.
+While I’ve come to love it, I have to offer up some tips and caveats before recommending it wholeheartedly to you.

-Celebrating what’s “green and local” and offering incentive to make small positive choices,the Chinook Book (East Bay edition) is stuffed with community coupons for places you already want to go, places you want to try, and products that are worth buying.
+Celebrating what’s hecka fine about the Bay Area and offering incentive to make small positive choices, the Chinook Book (Bay Area edition) is stuffed with community coupons for places you already want to go, places you want to try, and products that are worth buying.

 In order to make it worth it for yourself, here are my tips:

-- the first trick is to buy it for FREE or almost free.
-If you pick up a copy at the Alameda Natural Grocery ($15 off), Pharmaca, or Ecology Center (15% off), you can use the coupon for the merchant while purchasing the book itself.
+- The first trick is to buy it for FREE or almost free.
+If you pick up a copy at the Alameda Natural Grocery ($10 off), Piedmont Grocery ($10 off), Urban Ore ($20 off), or Earthsake ($50 off purchase of $250) you can use the coupon for the merchant while purchasing the book itself.
 Alternatively, many schools, preschools and great local organizations are selling these books as a fundraiser.
 Good for you if you can support one.

-I have until the end of October to use up my Eco Metro 2010 coupons while my Chinook Book 2011 coupons are all ready to go.
-Therefore, if you see me in line at the Berkeley Bowl, you must choose another line.
+In the next few months, be warned, if you see me in line at the Berkeley Bowl, you ought choose another line.
 I’m gonna be using coupons like a fiend, my friend.

 Thanks for the great write up Heather!
 We are so glad to have you as a reader and coupon user.
 We couldn’t have said it better ourselves!!